vchain-us/docs/site/vcn/user-guide/notarization.md

 **Part 2 of Notarization - Testifying to an Asset’s Trustworthiness**

-CodeNotary allows users to independently testify to an asset’s trust [status](#Statuses) and immutably store their attestation on the blockchain through the notarization process.
+Codenotary allows users to independently testify to an asset’s trust [status](#Statuses) and immutably store their attestation on the blockchain through the notarization process.
 The notary process is initiated by a user (the signer) and executed by running the command:

 - `vcn notarize` which sets the asset’s [status](#Statuses) equal to **TRUSTED**